spavikevik/google-homepage/README.md

 # google-homepage
-A simple clone of the Google homepage for TheOdinProject.
+A simple clone of the Google homepage.

+From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)